 Even though the idea of having a wardrobe clear out isn’t exactly attractive in the busy digital age, it’s worth doing.

-I mean, not only does it feel good to tidy and clean up the space that you’re living in after neglecting it so long, but it can also make other people feel good when you donate items to them.
+Not only does it feel good to tidy and clean up the space that you’re living in after neglecting it so long, but it can also make other people feel good when you donate items to them.

-And that’s what I call a win-win situation.
+That’s what I call a win-win situation.

 When was the last time you had a wardrobe clear out?
 Are you due one?
-I hope my tips are helpful!